sedvertbu/sedvertbu/README.md

-sdffgm- 👋 Hi, I’m @sedvertbu
+8sdffgm- 👋 Hi, I’m @sedvertbu
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...55
 - 💞️ I’m looking to collaborate on ...